crystal-lang/crystal-book/guides/ci/travis.md

 This takes time and on the other hand these libraries might not change as often as our application, so it looks like we may cache them and save time.

 Travis CI [uses caching](https://docs.travis-ci.com/user/caching/) to improve some parts of the building path.
-For our example. here is the new configuration file **with cache enabled**:
+For our example.
+Here is the new configuration file **with cache enabled**:

 ```yml
 # .travis.yml